yandex-cloud/docs/en/ydb/operations/monitoring.md

----
-title: "Monitoring the database status in Managed Service for YDB"
-description: "You can track the status of the Managed Service for YDB database with monitoring tools in the management console.
-These tools display diagnostic information in the form of charts.
-You can also configure Yandex Monitoring alerts to monitor the DB status automatically."
----

 # Monitoring DB status

 DB status details are available in the management console.
 You can view them on the **Monitoring** tab of the DB management page or in {{ monitoring-full-name }}.